Income Tax Consultant | Appeal Filing - Income Tax Online

 For Resident Super Senior citizen it is Rs 5,00,000/-

-Individuals including Salaried person / Proprietor and HUF are also required to file return in following cases even in case of Nil Income or losses:
+Individuals including Salaried person / Proprietor and HUF are also required to file return in following cases even in case the income is below the threshold limit or Nil Income or losses:

 If Resident Individual holds, as a beneficial owner or otherwise, any asset (including any financial interest in any entity) located outside India.If Resident is a beneficiary of any asset (including any financial interest in any entity) located outside India